-- (2) The principles and rules on the protection of individuals with regard to the processing of their personal data should, whatever the nationality or residence of natural persons, respect their fundamental rights and freedoms, notably their right to the protection of personal data.
-This should contribute to the accomplishment of an area of freedom, security and justice. - (3) Rapid technological developments and globalisation have brought new challenges for the protection of personal data.
+- (1) The protection of natural persons in relation to the processing of personal data is a fundamental right.
+Article 8(1) of the Charter of Fundamental Rights of the European Union and Article 16(1) of the Treaty of the Functioning of the European Union lay down that everyone has the right to the protection of personal data concerning him or her. - (2) The (...) principles and rules on the protection of individuals with regard to the processing of their personal data should, whatever the nationality or residence of natural persons, respect their fundamental rights and freedoms, notably their right to the protection of personal data.
+It should contribute to the accomplishment of an area of freedom, security and justice. - (3) Rapid technological developments and globalisation have brought new challenges for the protection of personal data.
 The scale of data collection and sharing has increased spectacularly.
-Technology allows to make use of personal data on an unprecedented scale in order to pursue activities such as the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties. - (4) This requires facilitating the free flow of data between competent authorities for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security within the Union and the transfer to third countries and international organisations, while ensuring a high level of protection of personal data.
-These developments require building a strong and more coherent data protection framework in the Union, backed by strong enforcement. - (5) Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data2 applies to all personal data processing activities in Member States in both the public and the private sectors.
+Technology allows (...) to make use of personal data on an unprecedented scale in order to pursue (...) activities such as the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties. - (4) This requires facilitating the free flow of data between competent (...) authorities for the purposes of prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties or the safeguarding against and the prevention of threats to public security within the Union and the transfer to third countries and international organisations, while ensuring a high level of protection of personal data.
+These developments require building a strong and more coherent data protection framework in the Union, backed by strong enforcement. - (5) Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data9 applies to all personal data processing activities in Member States in both the public and the private sectors.
 However, it does not apply to the processing of personal data 'in the course of an activity which falls outside the scope of Community law', such as activities in the areas of judicial co-operation in criminal matters and police co-operation.